Spatial autocorrelation in GIS helps understand the degree to which one object is similar to other nearby objects.

 (Remember that the z-score indicates the statistical significance given the number of features in the dataset).

-This checkerboard pattern has a less than 1% likelihood that it is the result of random choice.
+This checkerboard pattern has a less than 1% likelihood that it is the result of a random choice.
+If you want to test this statistical technique, try GeoDa software for this and more.